 Between Dec 29, 2018, and Jan 3, 2019, three former executives at Credit Suisse Group AG, the former finance minister of Mozambique, and a salesman from Lebanon were arrested.
 They were indicted for conspiring to orchestrate a $2 billion scheme in violation of United States (US) anti-bribery laws.
 Other charges included money laundering and securities fraud.
 This event raises an important question: can the social integration of decentralized cryptocurrencies prevent similar schemes and conspiracies?On Dec 29, 2018, Manuel Chang was detained in South Africa.
 Between 2005 and 2015, Chang served as Mozambique’s finance minister.
 During his tenure, he oversaw the creation of Empresa Moçambicana de Atum (Ematum), Proindicus, and Mozambique Asset Management (MAM).
 Between 2013 and 2014, the three companies borrowed approximately $2 billion to provide coastline protection for Mozambique.
 In 2016, the Mozambique government admitted that around 25 percent of the total funds were not reported to the International Monetary Fund (IMF) as required.

 BREAKING: Three former Credit Suisse bankers have been arrested for their roles in a $2 billion fraud scheme that involved over $200 million in bribes and kickbacks for them and their friends.— Pomp 🌪 (@APompliano) January 4, 2019

-Long, Short the Bankers!
+Long Bitcoin, Short the Bankers!

 The Power of CryptocurrencyBitcoin (BTC) was designed as a decentralized currency that would permit peer-to-peer transactions without the influence, authority, or mediation of third party financial institutions like Credit Suisse.
 Though BTC’s Proof-of-Work has led to different forms of centralized authority within the network, there are still other consensus algorithms in development (and yet-to-be developed) which might create the sort of cryptocurrency Bitcoin was meant to be.
 With the continuing shutdown of the American government, this current conspiracy, and other similar events, alternatives to fiat currencies issued by financial institutions and backed by national governments may be needed.
 Truly decentralized cryptocurrencies seem to appear as the most feasible option.
 By removing the necessity of third-party intermediaries, decentralized cryptos are perhaps the solution to many of the world’s economic problems.
 Do you think that decentralized cryptocurrencies can help to reduce the occurrence of fraud, money laundering, and bribery of government officials?
 Let us know your thoughts in the comments below!